 The project site is located within the Highway One Scenic Corridor.
-The site of the existing and proposed wireless communications facilities is adequately screened from the Highway One Scenic Comdor by existing vegetation and the use of camouflage techniques.
+The site of the existing and proposed wireless communications facilities is adequately screened from the Highway One Scenic Corridor by existing topography and the use of camouflage techniques.
 The proposed wireless communication facility will be located on an existing monopole which is camouflaged as a pine tree.
-The proposed extension of the existing camouflaged pole (approximately 12.5 feet in height) will not result in a visual impact to the scenic resource.
+The proposed new antennas will be located below previously approved antennas on the existing camouflaged pole and will not result in a visual impact to the scenic resource.